Reduction of Joule Losses in Memristive Switching Using Optimal Control: Conclusion

 \section{Conclusion}

-In this study, novel strategies have been devised to reduce Joule losses that arise when memristive devices are switched.
-Various hypothetical scenarios have been examined, and substantial energy savings have been shown to be possible by following specific driving protocols proposed in this research.
-Our study lays the foundation for future investigations into optimizing the operational conditions of memristive devices, which could potentially be adapted for other memory circuit elements~\cite{diventra09a} with suitable modifications.
+The production of electricity from fossil fuels is one of the main contributors to global warming.
+To suppress climate change, energy-efficient systems, devices, and technologies must be implemented.
+Our study lays the foundation for future research in optimizing the operational conditions of memristive devices, which could potentially be adapted for other memory circuit elements~\cite{diventra09a} with suitable modifications.
+The experimental validation of our methods on single devices~\cite{johnson2010memristive,9035621} and their application to memristive circuits, including crossbar arrays~\cite{7168603,xia2019memristive}, is of significant interest.
 The practical implications of this work can be significant, as implementing the protocols outlined here could enhance the efficiency of memristive systems and related technologies such as in-memory computing and neuromorphic computing, to name a few.